 A self-care reset

-When life is challenging, good self-care makes everything else feel a little lighter, a little brighter and a little more doable.
-It’s essential to your well-being as a whole, healthy person.
+A fresh new year is the perfect time to renew your commitment to your own well-being.
+Life’s challenges may remain, but good self-care can make everything else feel lighter, brighter and more doable.
 Which areas of self-care could use a reset for you?

 Food is medicine.
 Recommitting to a healthy, mostly plant-based diet can help you think and feel better.